* Qualcomm rises on Broadcom’s $103 bln offer

 By Noel Randewich

-Nov 6 (Reuters) - U.S. stocks climbed to record highs on Monday, helped by optimism about merger activity and as investors bet that a Republican plan to cut corporate taxes would bolster earnings.
+Nov 6 (Reuters) - U.S. stocks rose to record highs on Monday after Broadcom made a monster bid for Qualcomm and investors bet that a Republican plan to cut corporate taxes would bolster earnings.

-Qualcomm rose 1.15 percent after Broadcom offered to buy the smartphone chip supplier for $103 billion in what could be the biggest-ever acquisition in the tech sector.
-Broadcom added 1.42 percent.
+Qualcomm rose 2.33 percent after Broadcom offered to buy the smartphone chip supplier for $103 billion, in what could be the biggest ever acquisition in the tech sector.
+Broadcom dipped 0.7 percent.

 “The fact that the deal is on the table is huge,” said Paul Nolte, portfolio manager at Kingsview Asset Management in Chicago.